-While wandering around, you'll be in good company.
-In fact, every Wednesday from 3-5 p.m. in the Palm Room, you can chat with a master gardener (free of charge) who can help you with turf problems or identify a plant.
 Better yet, Leu Gardens' location on the shores of Lake Rowena, among towering live oaks draped in Spanish moss, is the perfect spot to pull up a rocking chair and enjoy the afternoon.
+Before you plan your trip, make sure to check the Leu Gardens website for class times and movie nights throughout the year.

-Once there, you'll find delectable bites like sushi, artisan cheeses, gourmet pastries and açaí bowls.
-There is even craft beer, not to mention local produce, handmade goods and gifts for the home.
-And if you’re looking for some entertainment, pull up a chair in the courtyard for live music on Saturday afternoons, or plan ahead to attend a gardening or cooking class.
+Vendors at East End Market also offer local produce, handmade goods and gifts for the home, such as La Boutique.
+And if you’re looking for some entertainment, pull up a chair in the courtyard for live music on Saturday afternoons and other special events, or plan ahead to attend a gardening or cooking class.